 The Honors College requirements include fifteen hours of HONS course work.
-Additional non-course activities may be required.
-See written document at point of admission for full requirements.
-Students must be formally admitted to the College in order to participate.
+Additional non-course activities are required to maintain Honors College designation and benefits, students admitted to the Honors College will recieve written documentation at point of admission for full non-course requirements.
+Students must be formally admitted to the College to participate.
 Please see the Regent University, College of Arts and Sciences website for details on how to apply.
 The Honors College is not available online.
-Students are required to have a cumulative 3.0 GPA in order to graduate with the Honors College distinction.
-Students who fall below a cumulative 3.0 GPA for more than one semester at Regent, may be removed from the Honors College.
+Students are required to have a cumulative 3.0 GPA to maintain the Honors College distinction and benefits.
 Honors students are required to take 48 credit hours at Regent.